 There are many contributing factors and causes of SSO's, such as the overloading of the collection system due to significant Inflow/Infiltration (I/I).
 Undersized or damaged infrastructure, such as pipes and lift stations, may not be able to keep up with incoming flows due to increased system demand from storm water that infiltrates the collection system.
 Frequently, the ULM Division must remove items from the collection system that are harmful or do not belong there.
 The majority of these sewer problems start as improper practices inside homes, apartments, and businesses.
 Trash, debris, hazardous chemicals, or grease cause line stoppages or damage to the sanitary sewer system.
 Sewer stoppages often lead to sewer backups into homes and business and that may result in SSO's.

 Services Provided by the ULM Division

-- Line Locates: The Utility Line Maintenance Division performs line locates for other utility companies.
-The purpose of this is to locate water and sewer mains and services to avoid damage to the lines during construction.
+- The ULM Division performs line locates on City owned water and sewer mains and services to avoid damage to the lines during construction.

 - For billing questions, please call Utility Billing at 972.219.3440 7:30 a.m. - 5:30 p.m., Monday - Thursday, or 7:30 a.m - 11:30 a.m., Friday.